achmadk/react-epic-spinner-css/README.md

 # React Epic Spinner CSS

-This library is the React implementation of Vue [epic-spinners](http://epic-spinners.epicmax.co/) by [EpicMax](https://github.com/epicmaxco/epic-spinners)
+This library represents the React adaptation of [EpicMax's](https://github.com/epicmaxco/epic-spinners) Vue [epic-spinners](http://epic-spinners.epicmax.co/)

-Comparing to `react-epic-spinners`, this library has some advantages:
+Compared to `react-epic-spinners`, this library offers several advantages for professional use:
-1. No need `styled-components` dependency, which may break your web app because has multiple versions of `styled-components`.
+1. Eliminates the need for the `styled-components` dependency, which can potentially cause issues in your web application due to multiple versions of `styled-components`.
-1. Has smaller size because each components style written in CSS-in-JS paradigm has been generated into separate CSS file.
-Moreover, you can get optimized CSS file only use spinner component with the help of `postcss` and `purgecss`.
+1. Features a smaller size, as each component's style, originally written in the CSS-in-JS paradigm, has been generated into a separate CSS file.
+Additionally, you can obtain an optimized CSS file for exclusive use with the spinner component by utilizing `postcss` and `purgecss`.
-1. Ref forwarding if you want to get DOM of our components.
+1. Supports ref forwarding, allowing you to access the DOM of our components if required.

 ## Installation